Srijan264/apnacollege-demo/README.md

 # apnacollege-demo
-This is my first Git Repostitory.
+This is my first Git Repository.
 Author: Srijan Agrawal